WKTB-CD

-WKTB-CD (channel 47) is a low-power, Class A television station licensed to Norcross, Georgia, United States, broadcasting the Spanish-language Telemundo network to the Atlanta area.
-It is owned by locally based Gray Television alongside CBS affiliate and company flagship WANF (channel 46), and independent station WPCH-TV (channel 17).
+WKTB-CD (channel 47) is a low-power, Class A television station licensed to Norcross, Georgia, United States, serving the Atlanta area as an affiliate of the Spanish-language network Telemundo.
+It is owned by locally based Gray Media alongside independent station and company flagship WANF (channel 46), and The CW affiliate WPCH-TV (channel 17).
 WKTB-CD's studios are located on Green River Parkway in Duluth, and its transmitter is located on Goshen Springs Road (near the I-85/SR 140 interchange) just outside Norcross.
+Master control and most internal operations are based at the shared studios of WANF and WPCH-TV on 14th Street Northwest in Atlanta's Home Park neighborhood.

 The 47.2 signal is rebroadcast in widescreen standard definition on full-power WANF to provide a Telemundo signal to the entire market, using virtual channel 47.1.

 History

 Early years

 On April 2, 1990, John R. Broomall received the construction permit for a new low-power television station licensed to Roswell, Georgia, on channel 67.
 Broomall sold the permit to the Korean American TV Broadcasting Co. in April 1991.

 By 1996, Korean American had added Telemundo programming, which aired for most of the day, alongside Chinese- and Korean-language fare.
-Korean programming aired from 7 a.m. to 10 a.m. and again from 11 p.m. to 1 a.m., emphasizing local news, alongside local church service broadcasts and South Korean news and entertainment programs.
+Korean programming aired from 7 a.m. to 10 a.m. and again from 11 p.m. to 1 am, emphasizing local news, alongside local church service broadcasts and South Korean news and entertainment programs.

 The Korean programming, known as KTN, went full-time on a cable channel on AT&T Broadband systems in 2001, which increased its output from six hours a day.
 Programming continued to include imported and local productions.
 Meanwhile, channel 67 became channel 38, a result of the clearing of channels 60 to 69 for telecommunications use, in 2000, becoming W38CU.
 The station's coverage area did not reach much of the city of Atlanta, but it did reach areas of Gwinnett County and DeKalb County with significant ethnic populations.